Building Anaesthesia Training in the ECSA Region

 This Irish Aid funded partnership initiative builds on the established RCSI/COSECSA Collaboration Programme and is project managed by the RCSI Institute of Global Surgery.

-The partner colleges will support CANECSA to accredit training sites in the region, develop curricula and training material, provide training opportunities and hold internationally benchmarked anaesthesia Fellowship exams.
+The partner colleges support CANECSA to accredit training sites in the region, develop curricula and training material, provide training opportunities and hold internationally benchmarked anaesthesia Fellowship exams.

 This programme is funded by the Irish public through the State's development arm, Irish Aid, as part of the RCSI/COSECSA Collaboration Programme.